 If you use the free named-user academic license, then a license is required for each user on each computer, and each license key must be requested and installed separately.
 Alternately, Gurobi offers a Multi-user academic site license that provides a central license server; this eliminates the need to request and install a license key for each user on each computer.
 A system administrator must request and administer the license.
-For details, see Gurobi for Universities.
+For details, see Gurobi for Academics and Researchers.

 Articles in this section